 WebSphere Liberty is an application server offering by IBM.
-It is fast, dynamic and easy for configuration.
-The server is built on the open source Open Liberty project.
+It is fast, dynamic, and easy for configuration.
+The server is built on the open-source Open Liberty project.

-With the growth of WebSphere Liberty over last few years to support full Java EE 7 platform, it’s no more a tool confined to be used for quick development but has resulted in an increase in its adoption for final production environment deployment.
+With the growth of WebSphere Liberty over the last few years to support the full Java EE 7 platform, it’s no more a tool confined to be used for quick development but has resulted in an increase in its adoption for final production environment deployment.
 Many of the solutions have been opting to migrate from ‘traditional’ WebSphere Application Server (WAS) to WebSphere Liberty.

 If you are wondering how easy to get started with Liberty, then spend 2 minutes to watch the video: